AnishSamV/XAI-Evaluation-Metrics-BC-and-MC/README.md

 A Densenet121 model is used to predict the images of MNIST, CIFAR-10 and ImageNet datasets.
 XAI methods such as Partition SHAP, Gradient SHAP, GradCAM and GradCAM++ are used in all datasets to explain the prediction of model.
 The ranking based on the metric offers insights into which XAI method perform more effectively for a particular dataset.
+A limited PyTorch Implementation was conducted to facilitate the use of captum and Quantus.